 3.6 In addition to residential development the Lubbesthorpe site also includes a strategic employment as well as other key pieces of infrastructure.
 To date 15.
 5ha of employment land has been completed.
-In addition, permission has recently been granted for the provision of a new local centre to include a doctor's surgery, residential care home and local shops.
-However, whilst this application was submitted in the monitoring period it was determined after the close of the period in July 2023.
+In addition, permission has recently been granted in this monitoring period for the provision of a new local centre to include a doctor's surgery, residential care home and local shops.